 Micro-Wedding Ceremony Design

-If you have seen the A La Carte page, you know I offer three ceremony editing levels.
+You know I offer three ceremony editing levels if you have seen the A La Carte page.
 The Standard Ceremony, included with the Copper and Bronze packages, offers up to three hours of editing and a complete, step-by-step process to deliver a ceremony that makes your day memorable.

 The Micro-Wedding Design Process